Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 #### Locating the problem

+* Does your computer get an extra COM or tty device when plugging the bridge in?
+If not, you have a driver problem.
 * Check the LEDs on the bridge.
     * Is the Tx LED lighting up when you are sending data?
 Then the connection between your computer and the bridge is OK.
     * Is the Rx LED lighting up but you don't see anything in your terminal application?
 Then the the connection between the bridge and the device is OK and the problem is between your computer and the bridge.